fieldse/example-repo/exercises.md

 - [ ] Show the changes from a specific commit

-### Pull
+### Push + Pull

 - [ ] Pull changes from remote
-  - Note: This is a likely place where you may encounter merge conflicts
+  - Note: This is a likely place where you may encounter merge conflicts, when working on a shared repository.
+  - [ ] Pull changes from your `origin` repo
+  - [ ] Pull changes from `upstream` repo

 ### Checkouts